 - Larger Loan Balance – Paying less in a down payment will require you to take out more in the loan to cover the cost of the home.
 In addition to larger payments to pay this amount off, you will pay more interest as well.

 - Required PMI – Private mortgage insurance is required on most loans with less than a 20% down payment.
 This is an additional monthly expense you will pay to offset any risk to the lender until you reach 20% equity in your home, or for the life of the loan for FHA loans.

 - Possible Higher Interest Rates – Because putting less down makes you a riskier borrower in the eyes of lenders, some lenders may charge more for these types of loans.
 Luckily, because most of these loans are backed by the government, most are still able to offer very low interest rates.

 All of these factors could lead to greater costs.
 Depending on the cost of your home, not paying 20% down can cost hundreds of dollars extra over the lifetime of your loan.
 While this is not necessarily a reason to forgo a low down payment loan, it is something we will consider with you to help you feel confident that you are choosing the best value loan type for your finances.

 Contact Landrum Loans to Discuss Your Low Down Payment Loan Options

 Not having the savings for a 20% down payment does not mean that homeownership is out of your reach.
 Government programs and other alternatives to conventional loans make it possible for many families to afford the home of their dreams, and Michael Landrum at Landrum Loans can be the partner you need in home financing.
-Check out the Home Purchase Qualifier on our site or call Michael today at (916) 813-9306 to get started.
+Call Michael today at (916) 813-9306 to get started.